adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/06-form-submissions.md

 ### Displaying Validation Errors

-The `request.validate` method uses [flash messages](/concepts/flash-messages) to set the validation errors before redirecting the user back to the form.
-The flash messages are made available to the views using the `flashMessages` global object.
+The `request.validate` method uses [flash messages](sessions#flash-messages) to pass the validation errors to the template.
+You can access them using the `flashMessages` global object.

 Following is an example of displaying the error messages next to the input fields.